FY26 Annual Goals

 - Implementing improvements as recommended from the FY25 L4AF retrospective

-- Building upon the success of Year 1 Learning for Action Fund to launch a multi-funder fund to increase evidence-building across the field
+- Building upon the success of the Year 1 Learning for Action Fund to collaborate with 2+ funders in producing a capacity-building best practices guide

 Programs

-Optimize our grant portfolio to achieve higher outcomes than FY25 and build a systems change through a more collaborative and market-informed grantmaking approach.
+Optimize our grant portfolio to achieve higher outcomes than FY25 and deliver systems change through a more collaborative and market-informed grantmaking approach.

 DRI: Sr. Program Director